DIY wood block snowman

 Using brown craft paper (or paper from a grocery bag or lunch bag) sand lightly over the painted wood blocks.
 This removes the brought texture of the paint and makes a nice smooth finish.

-Download the snowman face and hat embellishments patterns from our resource library
+Download the snowman face and hat embellishment patterns from our resource library

 • Once you have loaded the design onto the canvas of Cricut Design Space, Ungroup the design.